justingallagher/fpga-trace/docs/FINAL.md

 [INSERT DIAGRAM]

-Although ray tracing is extremely parallel, it is still very inefficient, as in the worst case each ray needs to be tested against each triangle, and there could be millions of each.
+Although ray tracing is extremely parallel, it is still very inefficient, as in the worst case each ray needs to be tested against each triangle.
+A large image of a large scene could easily require billions of intersection tests to be conducted.

 ### The Triangle-Ray Intersection Test

-The test processes a set of vertices forming a triangle and a light ray, calculating when the two intersect and at what point (in trilinear coordinates)
+The test processes a set of vertices forming a triangle and a light ray, calculating when the two intersect and at what point (in trilinear coordinates):

 [INSERT CODE]